Earthquakes in Iceland: The Ultimate Guide

 The duration of an earthquake can vary widely depending on factors such as magnitude and depth.
 While some earthquakes may last only a few seconds, others could last for several minutes, especially if they are followed by aftershocks.

 Have you experienced an earthquake before?
-Will visit the division of the tectonic plates in Iceland?
-Are there any topics we missed in our guide that deserves a mention?
+Will you visit the division of the tectonic plates in Iceland?
+Are there any topics we missed in our guide that deserve a mention?
 Share your thoughts and experience in the comment section below!

 Download Iceland’s biggest travel marketplace to your phone to manage your entire trip in one place